nogibjj/Eric_Ortega_Rodriguez_Mini_Project_6/README.md

 3. **CI/CD Pipeline**: Implement a basic Continuous Integration/Continuous Deployment (CI/CD) pipeline that automatically runs tests and ensures the query executes without errors.

 4. **README**: This document explains the query, its purpose, and how to run it.
+It is also the one you are currently reading. 😄

 ---